-- OE5: The methodology prescribes using a default value of 0.5 for the fraction of carbon in the biomass.
+- OE4: The methodology prescribes using a default value of 0.5 for the fraction of carbon in the biomass.
 Studies suggest that using a ratio of 0.5 overestimates carbon stocks in a variety of tree species in different climate zones (Martin et al. 2018).
-The study reports that carbon fractions depend on forest types, and indicates errors in the existing forest carbon estimates of 4.8%, on average, and most extreme errors of 8.9% in tropical forests.
+The study reports that carbon fractions depend on forest types and indicates errors in the existing forest carbon estimates of 4.8%, on average, and most extreme errors of 8.9% in tropical forests.
 The use of the default 0.5 value would therefore be a potential source of overestimation of carbon stocks.
-This overestimation is likely to occur in a high fraction of projects.
+This overestimation occurs in all projects.
 The prescribed use of 0.5 is likely to result in a low degree of overestimation of total credited emission reductions or removals (less than 10%).
-There is medium variability in the overestimated amount. - UE7: The deduction for uncertainty due to sampling using a discount factor results in underestimating calculated emission reductions or removals.
-For an uncertainty of 50%, the discount factor is 13%.
-Even if uncertainties are 100%, the deduction would be only 26%.
-The fraction of projects affected by this is likely to be medium (between one and two thirds).
-The impact on total credited emission reductions or removals is estimated to be medium (10 to 30%).
-We estimate that there is medium variability (±30%) in the degree of underestimation among projects, depending on the forest type and activities. - Un3: The acceptance of 10% sampling error may in some instances lead to underestimation of net project removals and may in some instances lead to overestimation.
-It is thus a source for uncertainty.
-The fraction of projects affected is unknown.
+There is medium variability in the overestimated amount. - OE5: Considerable leeway for project developers in choosing data and models.
+In contrast to some other methodologies for improved forest management activities, this methodology provides considerable leeway to project developers on which data sources and models they may use to quantify carbon stocks in the baseline and project scenario.
+This may enable project developers to pick approaches that result in greater emission reductions, which may result in overestimation of emission reductions or removals.
+This affects all projects.
+The impact on credited emission reductions or removals is unknown and the variability among projects is unknown. - UE5: The use of an uncertainty factor to account for uncertainties in estimation carbon stocks may lead to an underestimation of emission reductions or removals, as long as there is no bias in the distribution of the error.
+This affects all projects that apply the methodology.
 The impact on total credited emission reductions or removals is estimated to be low (less than 10%).
-We assume that the variability in the uncertainty among projects is unknown, as this depends on the forest type and activities. - Un4: Decay rate for HWP.
+We estimate that there is high variability (more than ±30%) in the magnitude of the change, depending on project error of the projects. - Un2: Decay rate for HWP.
 The methodology applies decay rates for different types of wood products.
 Carbon in short-lived wood products with a lifetime of up to 3 years is assumed to be released instantaneously.
 Medium-lived wood products are products that will be disposed of between 3 and 100 years from the date of harvest.
 Long-lived wood products are products that are considered permanent (stored for 100 years or more).
 For mediumlived wood products, a 20-year linear decay is assumed.
 Annually 1/20th of the carbon allocated to these products after harvest is deducted from the harvested wood product pools.
 20 years after harvesting, the stock of products of that kind is zero.
-Assuming a linear decay results in higher calculated HWP carbon pool levels than the approach provided by the IPCC that applies a first order decay function which, in the short term, leads to a faster decomposition of HWP.
-Using a linear decay rate underestimates emissions from products and thus overestimates overall emission reductions or removals.
-By contrast, in the midterm, using a linear decay rate underestimates overall emission reductions or removals.
-Overall, the approach leads to uncertainty.
+Assuming a linear decay rate results in higher calculated HWP carbon pool levels than the approach provided by the IPCC that applies a first order decay function which, in the short term, leads to a faster decomposition of HWP.
+Assuming that production to conservation activities reduce harvest levels relative to the baseline scenario, using a linear decay rate, in the short-term, thus underestimates emissions from products and thus overestimates emission reductions or removals.
+By contrast, in the mid-term using a linear decay rate underestimates overall emission reductions or removals.
+Overall, this leads to uncertainty.
 This is likely to affect a high number of projects that apply the methodology.
 The impact on total credited emission reductions or removals is estimated to be low (less than 10%).
-We estimate that there is medium variability ($\pm 30\%$) in the uncertainty among projects, depending on the type of wood product.
+We estimate that there is medium variability (±30%) in the magnitude of the change, depending on the type of wood product.